 - Increased pricing of GHG emissions

 - Enhanced emissions-reporting obligations

 - Mandates on and regulation of existing products and services

 - Exposure to litigation

 Navigating regulatory changes entails costs and risks, including potential noncompliance repercussions and risks associated with greenwashing allegations.
-Legally, our company faces mounting pressure from the potential for climate change litigation, necessitating diligent emission recording, reduction efforts, and the implementation of environmental policies.
-We understand the implications these risks may have in the immediate and long term.
+We understand the implications non-compliance may have in the immediate and long term.